 Whether it was carriage doors adorned with family crests or even racing cars featuring affluent brands, vehicle advertising has been around for a while.
 It is an effective form of advertising that differentiates a vehicle from other vehicles, offers coverage and exposure to a vast audience with relatively little effort.
-However effective vehicle advertising, specifically effective car wrapping, is an art.
+However effective vehicle advertising, specifically an effective car wrap, is an art.
 It’s an art we’ve mastered and take great pride sharing with you.
-Read more below to find how you can ensure your car gets the perfect wrap.
+Read more below to find how you can ensure you get the perfect car wrap.

 Secret 1: Plan & prepare

-Secret 2: Choosing the right style for your wrap – Two styles, one goal
+Secret 2: Choosing the right style for your car wrapping – Two styles, one goal

 A vehicle wrap can be carried out in one of two ways: